flutter/flutter/README.md

 [set of widgets][widget catalog] that deliver pixel-perfect experiences on both iOS and Android.

-![Reflectly hero image][Reflectly hero image]
+![Reflectly hero images][Reflectly hero image]

 ### Fast results

-Flutter is fast.
+Flutter is very fast.
 It's powered by the same hardware-accelerated 2D graphics library that underpins Chrome and Android: [Skia].
 We architected Flutter to support glitch-free, jank-free graphics at the native speed of your device.
 Flutter code is powered by the world-class [Dart platform], which enables